doj/dracopy/README.md

 make and the [cc65](https://cc65.github.io/) C compiler for Commodore 8 bit computers.

-You can use pucrunch to compress the compiled dracopy program.
+pucrunch can be used to compress the compiled dracopy program.
 See http://a1bert.kapsi.fi/Dev/pucrunch/ or https://github.com/mist64/pucrunch
 for the source code.